bunkerity/bunkerweb/docs/volumes.md

 Depending of the settings you use, bunkerized-nginx may download external content (e.g. : blacklists, GeoIP DB, ...).
 To avoid downloading it again in case of a container restart, you can save the data on the host.

 Read-only : no

+## Plugins

+Mountpoint : `/plugins`

+Description :
+This volume is used to extend bunkerized-nginx with [additional plugins](https://bunkerized-nginx.readthedocs.io/en/latest/plugins.html).
+Please note that you will need to have a subdirectory for each plugin you want to enable.